johnny-bm/areeba-pricing-simulator/docs/api/API.md

 ## Overview

-This document describes the API services and their usage in the Areeba Pricing Simulator application.
+This document describes the API services and their usage in the areeba Pricing Simulator application.

 ## Authentication API